 The Inspector is critical of the peripheral position of community uses on the site and does not support the square being surrounded only by residential uses.
 The Inspector is also critical of the monotony of the development suggesting that a more varied design would be appropriate.
 The Inspector confirms the City Council view that this would be a suitable location for car free development.
 The inspector suggests that the boatyard repair operating hours could be restricted.
 These aspects emerging from the Inspector’s Report have been incorporated into the Development Brief.

 The appeal decision is clear that the quantum and scale of the proposal and alignment was appropriate, however, the City Council would maintain that the scale was excessive.
 The need for a winding hole is questioned.
-The Canals and Rivers Trust, local boaters and the City Council consider that it is important to the development.
+The Canal & River Trust, local boaters and the City Council consider that it is important to the development.
 The Inspector did not seem to take account of the fact that boats cannot go through Isis Lock to turn around when the river is in flood meaning that large boats have nowhere to turn.
 As such Policy SP7 limits development to 3 storeys.

 Finally, in relation to affordable housing provision and viability, the Inspector comes to a somewhat contradictory view.
 In the first instance she states that the onus is on the developer to consider the consequences of affordable housing and other policy requirements at the time of purchasing the site.
 The Inspector then states that the specific costs associated with the site are justification for accepting a lower provision of affordable housing.
 The City Council disagree with this reasoning as the specific costs associated with the site were all clearly included as policy requirements which should have been taken into consideration when purchasing the site.